File: XTree:\Tips&Tricks\More Tricks | |Bottom_of_page |

 - Wait for connect message

-- Run XTreeGold; now you should be able to log the mapped remote drives with the 'L'og-command and perform all directory/file tasks the same way as on your local drives.
+- Run XTreeGold; now you should be able to log the mapped remote drives with the 'L'og-command and perform all directory/file tasks the same way as on your local drives.- Ending XTreeLlink

 -------------------